Post-Master’s State Certification in School Psychology

 Steeped in a science-practitioner theoretical orientation, the program's goals are consistent with the standards developed by the National Council for the Accreditation of Teacher Education (NCATE), the National Association of School Psychologists (NASP), and the Pennsylvania Department of Education.
 Our core faculty hold doctorate degrees in school psychology and have extensive experience in the field.

-Learn more about the certificate curriculum.
+Learn more about the state certification curriculum.

 Get information about financial aid here.